-The Government also published the Heat and Buildings Strategy on 19 October.
-This strategy sets out the actions they will be taking to reduce emissions from buildings in the near term and provides a clear long-term framework to enable industry to invest and deliver the transition to low-carbon heating.
-The Strategy also states that £800 million of additional funding has been granted to the Social Housing Decarbonisation Fund (SHDF) over 2022/23 to 2024/25.
+The Heat and Buildings Strategy sets out the actions the central government will be taking to reduce emissions from buildings in the near term and provides a long-term framework to enable industry to invest and deliver the transition to low-carbon heating, but focuses primarily on low-longen.
+Unfortunately, despite the ambition, there remains no statutory powers or funding for local councils as part of this.